 Check out the suspension bridge

-No trip to Northam is complete without taking a walk on Australia’s longest pedestrian suspension bridge.
+No trip to Northam is complete without taking a walk on one of Australia’s longest pedestrian suspension bridges.
 Commonly known as the ‘Swinging Bridge’, it stretches 117-metres across the vast Avon River and is capable of withstanding 150Kph winds and holding 400 people.

 Built in 1975, this iconic bridge is a wonderful spot to view and photograph the local swan population, as well as watch the start of the Avon Descent.
 The entrance is off Minson Avenue, near the Visitor Centre.

 Go to one of Northam’s cafés for a coffee or breakfast, then stroll along the quiet streets, discovering shops, craft and art galleries.

 When it comes to its rich history, Northam has the second highest number of historically significant buildings in the State.
 Under the premiership of Sir John Forrest in the 1890’s, Northam was a thriving township with some 180 buildings of heritage significance.

 Visit Morby Cottage, the first European settler’s house (built in 1836) that is open to the public on Sundays.
 The Northam Town Hall, which was built in the late 1800’s, used to screen movies until 1930.
 The Post Office (built in 1873) is renowned for a visit by Prince Charles to the site in 1979, where he planted a tree.